KacperGierycz/KacperGierycz/README.md

 I'm a junior Java developer.
-I found my passion in programming and live with it since then it's challenging and wonderful.
+I found my passion in programming and with timw it becae me live challenging and wonderful.
 I live in Warsow and currently looking for a place to put my skills to use.